pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  If unspecified the incremental publish will be performed when possible.

 ``remove_old_repodata``
- Boolean flag to indicate whether or not repodata past expiration are removed during publish.
-If not present it defaults to True.
-The default expiration is 14 days.
-Files that present in repomd.xml are preserved no matter of their age.
+ Boolean flag to indicate whether or not repodata that is past expiration will be removed during publish.
+The age at which repodata is considered "old" is set by the value of ``remove_old_repodata``.
+If not present this value defaults to True.

 ``remove_old_repodata_threshold``
- If ``remove_old_repodata`` is true, this attribute specify maximal age of repodata in seconds that are not removed during publish.
+ If ``remove_old_repodata`` is True, this attribute specifies the maximal age in days of repodata files that are not removed during publish.
 This attribute defaults to 14 days.

 GPG Signing of Repository Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^